Alex1s/scriptParser/README.md

   - isServer: if set to "1" parser will not ask for any user inout nor output any stdout
 ```
 So for the normal end user only the first four parameters are of importance.

+If there is something wrong.
+Script will ask for correct user input (if not in server mode)